 The Head Coach and his selected assistant coaching staff.
 All have been approved and selected by the Yorktown Youth Football Board.
 Any decisions made by the coaches are said to be in the best interest of the team, individual player, and the program and will be backed by the Board.

 Are the coaches paid for their time?

 The whole organization is run under the pure notion of volunteering for the children and the community.
-Every Board member, Coach, field crews, game announcers, concession stand workers, equipment organization and hand-outs, and so much more, are purely just volunteers, who may or may not have kids in the program and pay all the same fees as everyone else.
+Every Board member, Coach, field crews, game announcers, concession stand workers, equipment organization, and hand-outs, and so much more, are solely volunteers, who may or may not have kids in the program and pay all the same fees as everyone else.
 Thank you to all our volunteers.